 Sticking to tradition isn’t always a good thing, but it’s generally acknowledged that in the case of afternoon tea, the traditional ones are the best.
 Check out some of our favourite traditional afternoon teas below.

-How much: £62 per person or £75 including a glass of Champagne
+How much: £62 per person including a complimentary glass of English sparkling wine

 The Crystal Moon Lounge at Corinthia London, Whitehall